 Though the Sago isn't truly a palm tree, (it's a Cycad), it closely resembles a palm, so it's common uses are for tropical and semi-tropical landscape designs.
-It's smaller size, makes it a common choice for areas near sidewalks, entry areas, courtyard accents and in tight areas around pools and patios.
-Initially, the sago, resembles palm fronds stemming directly from the ground, but as the tree slowly grows, it produces a small trunk.
+It's smaller size make it a common choice for areas near sidewalks, entry ways, as courtyard accents and in tight areas around pools and patios.
+Initially the Sago resembles palm fronds stemming directly from the ground, but as the tree slowly grows, it produces a small trunk.

 Sagos can be grown outdoors or indoors in full or partial sun locations.
-Because they grow slow, Sagos are great for planting in pots, near windows or doors, where light is above average.
-Sagos are cold hardy and great for year round planting!
+Sagos are great for planting in pots, near windows or doors, and anywhere light is above average.
+Sagos are great for year round planting!

 Super clean, easy to grow and cold hardy

 Performs exceptionally well in full sun environments